 Responsibility for Selection

-All librarians share the responsibility for the selection of materials (print or electronic).
-The Manager of Technical Services & Systems provides overall management and coordination of selection and acquisition activities, including deselection of outdated materials and collection assessment projects.
+All librarians and designated library staff are responsible for selecting materials for library collections.
+The Manager of Technical Services & Systems provides overall management and coordination of selection and acquisition activities, including deselection and collection assessment projects.

 Types and Formats of Materials Collected